-3. Timing and Expected Effort
+3. Expected Effort

-The due date for the project is December 11th (see Week 15 in the Weekly Schedule).
-If you start your project by early November, you should have plenty of time to complete the project and write the project report.
 Remember that this is a proof-of-concept project.
 So, I am expecting you to create enough content to show that you have mastered the XML application and to show that you can transform that content into useful output.
 You do not need to encode an entire corpus into XML to prove the concept.
 Please see the instructions below for more guidance on the volume of content that you need to mark up.